"

 Example 1.8.1.
 Articulation marks

 Illustration of different types of articulation marks.
-They are staccato, staccatissimo, accent, marcato, tenuto, fermata, and slur.
+They are the staccato, staccatissimo, accent, marcato, tenuto, fermata, and slur.

 • Staccato: Notes performed short.